 Facts: Defendant, a professional dog breeder, created a website that provided free canine pedigree information to the dog-breeding community.
 Plaintiffs created a Data Mining Robot that “harvested” defendant’s site data, packaged it and sold it to the public.
 Defendant, irate that plaintiffs took defendant’s dog data without permission, accused plaintiffs of stealing the pedigree information.
 Plaintiffs sued for defamation and tortious interference with contract and prospective economic advantage.
 Defendant moved to dismiss all counts of the complaint.

 Holding: Defendant’s Rule 12(b)(6) motion to dismiss is granted.
 All claims dismissed.

-The Qualified Privilege Defense – Can It Be Abused?
+Qualified Privilege Defense

-Another defamation defense is the qualified privilege defense, the defamation plaintiff must show (a) the statement was false; and (b) the defendant abused the privilege by intentionally publishing the falsehood or by displaying a “reckless disregard” concerning the statement’s truth or falsity.
-Tamburo, *11.
-The reckless disregard standard for abusing the qualified privilege defense is further defined as the defendant “entertained serious doubts” about the truth of the statement yet failed to properly investigate its truth.
-Id.
+To defeat a qualified privilege defense, the defamation plaintiff must show (a) the statement was false; and (b) the defendant abused the privilege by intentionally publishing the falsehood or by displaying a “reckless disregard” concerning the statement’s truth or falsity.
+Reckless disregard means the defendant “entertained serious doubts” about the truth of the statement yet failed to properly investigate its truth. *11.

-Finally, the Court found that defendant’s statement that the plaintiffs “took” defendant’s data and was “holding it hostage” were not actionable since the former statement was reasonably susceptible to an innocent construction (defendant didn’t literally mean that plaintiff removed the information from defendant’s site) and the latter “held hostage” statement was pure rhetorical hyperbole.
-Tamburo, *15-16.
+Finally, the Court found that defendant’s statement that the plaintiffs “took” defendant’s data and was “holding it hostage” were not actionable since the former statement was reasonably susceptible to an innocent construction (defendant didn’t literally mean that plaintiff removed the information from defendant’s site) and the latter “held hostage” statement was pure rhetorical hyperbole. *15-16.